 I moved for the view ... ???? ???? ????
 For 600 baht, from my overhanging terrace, I can admire endlessly the fabulous spectacle of the bay, Krabi side.
 I do not get enough…

-Alex, Tabeak's nephew, walks tourists on his long-tail boat, or "long-tail" boat as there are everywhere in the bay.
-These are big traditional boats, so called in English because of the long engine shaft at the rear - usually a diesel engine 'recu', very noisy ...
+Alex, Tabeak's nephew, walks tourists on his long-tail boator "longtail" boat, as they are known throughout the bay.
+These are large traditional boats, so called in English because of the long engine shaft at the stern - usually a very noisy salvage diesel engine...

 We spent the day sailing from rocks to islets, in the jade waters of Phang Nga, stopping on small cute beaches for swimming ...

-Only small problem: my camera (a small compact Canon A95, which follows me on a trip for several years) begins to show signs of weakness and only lights up from time to time, when it sings (read below, at the end of this post).
+Only one small problem: my camera (a small compact Canon A95, which has been following me on my travels for several years) starts showing some signs of weakness and only lights up from time to time, when it sings (read below, at the end of this post).

-Luckily, he deigned to continue to work the time of the ride ...
-So, I took the opportunity to also operate the video mode and bring some jittering images, for the memory.
-On return, I made a small editing, which I add to you below:
+Luckily, it deigned to keep working during the ride...
+So I took the opportunity to also activate the video mode and bring back a few images for the memory.
+On the way back, I made a small montage of it, that I add below:

 Very very nice, really, this walk in the middle of the karst islands of the bay Phang Nga ...